 At Steeton Top on either side of the road were the village’s two public houses; the Old Star and the Goat’s Head, until the Goat’s Head was converted into flats in 2016/7.
 This however is not where either establishment was situated when the Old Bank was still the main route.
 At the top of School Street is a cottage called “Inglenook”, which was built in 1710 by Edmund & Elizabeth Garforth, and until 1794 (shortly after the re-routing of the main road) this was the original Goat’s Head public house.
 William Currer, also in 1710, built a house on High Street and this was the original Old Star public house; the present owner is of this house is Robert Wynn & family.
 In Pigot’s Commercial Directory of 1834 the landlord of the Goat’s Head is named as George Coates, and the landlord of the Star is Joseph Wilkins.
 The Old Star changed to its new location in 1880.
 In the 1880’s perhaps the most notorious landlady of the Goat’s Head was Rebecca Teale, who was noted not only for her jollity but also for smoking a clay pipe!
 In the 17th Century there was also another inn in the village called the “Pack Horse Inn”, which was probably the main inn as it was the only inn mentioned in Carey’s Itenary, published in 1798.

 In addition Steeton has two long standing drinking “clubs”.
 At the bottom of Barrows Lane the Soldiers & Sailors Club, and in Low Fold, off Station Road the Working Men’s Club, known as ‘the Dock’ or more accurately ‘The Pondock’.
-The name ‘Pondock’ is thought to be derived from a South African word “Pondok”, meaning a “crudely built hut or shelter”, and was thought to have been named such by soldiers following the Boer War.
+The name ‘Pondock’ is thought to be derived from a South African word “Pondok”, meaning a “crudely built hut or shelter”, and was thought to have been named such by soldiers returning from the Boer War.